 Identify a Local Leader

 The information we gather about a location is important, but primary to successfully launching a new program is having the right person in place – someone in the community who is willing to lead the process.
-We meet with local leaders, international Teen Challenge leaders, and global missionary organizations in search of a strong “boots on the ground” leader who can head-up the process.
+We meet with local leaders, international Teen Challenge leaders, and global partner organizations in search of a strong “boots on the ground” leader who can lead the process.